Berlusconi ordered to do community service for tax conviction

 Following a definitive tax fraud conviction last year, Berlusconi was stripped of his seat in the Italian Senate and barred from holding public office for two years.

-But he remains the most influential politician on Italy's centre-right as leader of the Forza Italia party.
+But he remains the most influential politician on Italy's center-right as leader of the Forza Italia party.

 His lawyers Franco Coppi and Niccolo Ghedini said in a statement that the ruling "appears balanced and satisfactory even with regards to the needs of political activity", and political allies said they were pleased with the decision.